T-Rizzle12/Custom-Gmod-Bot/README.md

 # Current Commands
 - CommandName, CommandParameters, Example
 - "TRizzleCreateBot", botname, "TRizzleCreateBot Bot"
+- "TRizzleBot_Melee", melee, "This is the melee weapon the bot will use."
+- "TRizzleBot_Pistol", pistol, "This is the pistol the bot will use."
+- "TRizzleBot_Shotgun", shotgun, "This is the shotgun the bot will use."
+- "TRizzleBot_Rifle", smg/rifle, "This is the rifle/smg the bot will use."

 # Current Features
 - The bot is a player bot